jonseymour/florida/MARY-JANE-K.md

 ---
 ## Part C

 A mother, Mary, is selected at random from the set of mothers of a large population of 2-child families.
-Mary has a daughter, Jane, and another child K. K is the child's initial.
+As it happens Mary is the same Mary from part A, so has a daughter, Jane, and another child K. K is the child's initial.
 K's gender is known to Mary and Jane, but not to us.

-Mary, Jane and K. are exactly the same people from Part A.

 Given what we know about 2-child families, Mary, Jane and K: